HenriqueNC2207/registro-pix/README.md

 Library API provides OpenAPI documentation and a Swagger UI to browse them.
 After running the application, you may go to [/swagger-ui.html](http://localhost:8080/swagger-ui.html) to launch Swagger UI.

-## Contributing

-All contributions are welcome.
-Please feel free to send a pull request.
-Thank you.

-## License

-Library API is licensed with [MIT License](LICENSE).